-Public Health Emergencies, whether a bio-terrorist attack, foodborne disease outbreak or hazardous chemical spill, can quickly overwhelm a public health agency.
-The Emergency Preparedness Program at the Knox County Health Department works to develop plans to address these risks and maintain efficient public health services for county residents.
+Public health emergencies, whether a bio-terrorist attack, foodborne disease outbreak or hazardous chemical spill, can quickly overwhelm a public health agency.
+The Emergency Preparedness Program at Knox Public Health works to develop plans to address these risks and maintain efficient public health services for county residents.
 Planning involves training for employees, identifying resources, acquiring equipment and establishing communications.
 It also involves developing working relationships with other public safety organizations to ensure a cooperative response to emergencies in the community that threaten the safety of health of residents.

 Be Prepared Wherever You Are